Touch screen hardware: now and tomorrow

 Digital prototyping is in simple words the process of testing the behavior of a product on a computer with the aid of simulation software.
 It’s one of the basic aspects of computer-aided engineering (CAE) which is becoming more and more popular in the recent years.
 Through simulation, engineers can test the product before being produced in a wide range of different environments and use cases without the cost of actually constructing such environments.
 They can examine hundreds or even thousands of different scenarios and come up with a design that meets the given specs in an optimal way.
 Yet, simulation software today is quite complicated to use.
 High expertise in physics or even worse in numerical methods is many times necessary to use it efficiently.
 Finally, for complex designs -which tend to be the norm today- simulation software may become too slow and approach prototyping time.

 The graph above summarizes the pros and cons of each method.
 We can readily see that there’s no clear winner.

 Hand-calculations is a good choice when time-to-market is the single most important priority but other than that it can’t be considered as a suggested option.

 Physical Prototyping offers a clear advantage over hand-calculations on product quality, but it has a negative impact on time-to-market and also affects cost when multiple iterations are necessary.

 Digital prototyping can offer the best product quality and cost which are critical for phase three.
 Yet, the difficulty to incorporate it into the product flow becomes a serious roadblock.

+Touch screen hardware testing has traditionally been done with prototyping, because of the complexity of digital prototyping.
 What the industry needs is the digital prototyping to become super simple and intuitive to use.
 This will revolutionize product development.
 It will help companies to benefit from simulation to the full extend and secure a sustainable growth in the exciting new era.